sydney-machine-learning/autoencoders_remotesensing/README.md

 [download here](https://www.dropbox.com/scl/fo/0k3d0pooovlsj97ztocb0/h?rlkey=colw5u0hc5tsnlt6ywolvo9i3&dl=0)

 ##  Notebooks for each dataset: main run code.
-* We share the code for each dataset separately including all the experiments.
+* We share the code for each dataset separately, including all the experiments.
-* Note that the specific dataloader, data preprocessing and postprocessing should be done by users depending on particular datasets.
+* Note that the specific dataloader, data preprocessing, and postprocessing should be done by users depending on particular datasets.

    `Autoencoder_Landsat8.ipynb`